-Fuchs' (pronounced "fooks") dystrophy is an eye disease in which cells lining the inner surface of the cornea slowly start to die off.
-The disease usually affects both eyes.
+Fuchs (pronounced "fooks") dystrophy is an eye disease in which cells lining the inner surface of the cornea slowly start to die off.
+The disease most often affects both eyes.

-Fuchs' dystrophy is more common in women than in men.
-Vision problems usually do not appear before age 50, although doctors may be able to see signs of the disease in affected persons by their 30s or 40s.
+Fuchs dystrophy is more common in women than in men.
+Vision problems do not appear before age 50 years in most cases.
+However, a health care provider may be able to see signs of the disease in affected people by their 30s or 40s.

 At first, fluid may build up only during sleep, when the eye is closed.
 As the disease gets worse, small blisters may form.
-The blisters get bigger and may eventually break, causing eye pain.
-Fuchs' dystrophy can also cause the shape of the cornea to change, leading to more vision problems.
+The blisters get bigger and may eventually break.
+This causes eye pain.
+Fuchs dystrophy can also cause the shape of the cornea to change, leading to more vision problems.

 Exams and Tests

 Eye drops or ointments that draw fluid out of the cornea are used to relieve symptoms of Fuchs dystrophy.

 If painful sores develop on the cornea, soft contact lenses or surgery to create flaps over the sores may help reduce pain.